Local asymptotic properties for Cox-Ingersoll-Ross process with discrete observations: Main results

-where $R_0^a=x_0$, and $(\widehat{B}_t)_{t\geq 0}$ is a standard Brownian motion independent of $B$.
-The right hand side in \eqref{supercriticalconvergence2} specifies the limit variable called $W$ in the last line of Theorem 3 (i) of Overbeck \cite{O98}.
+where $R_0^a=x_0$.
+The first component in the right hand side in \eqref{supercriticalconvergence2} specifies the limit variable called $W$ in the last line of Theorem 3 (i) of Overbeck \cite{O98}.
 This limit is also immediate from the formula (8.10) on page 236 of Ikeda-Watanabe \cite{IW89} combined with the formula (1.1) of Pinsky \cite{P72}.